Important Information Regarding the Experiential-Education Program Run by FIT's Career and Internship Center

 - validate interns' time sheets periodically

-- meet at the work site with the Internship Center instructor for a mid-term evaluation of the intern's progress
+- meet at the work site with the Career and Internship Center instructor for a mid-term evaluation of the intern's progress

 - complete an end-of-semester written (multiple-choice) evaluation of the intern's work